edespino/cloudberry-site/docs/sys-utilities/gprestore.md

 # gprestore

-Restore a Cloudberry Database backup that was created using the `gpbackup` utility.
-By default `gprestore` uses backed up metadata files and DDL files located in the Cloudberry Database master host data directory, with table data stored locally on segment hosts in CSV data files.
+Restore a Apache Cloudberry backup that was created using the `gpbackup` utility.
+By default `gprestore` uses backed up metadata files and DDL files located in the Apache Cloudberry master host data directory, with table data stored locally on segment hosts in CSV data files.

 ## Synopsis